As you might know, I’m a lace person.

 And I presume that my presumptions are presumable (:D never mind that, got carried away).

-I’ll give you a list of my little activities (or challenges if you will) that gave me a superpower to knit any lace, anywhere, anytime (remember the song? – we can totally sing it like this instead).
+I’ll give you a list of my little activities (or challenges if you will) that gave me the power to knit any lace, anywhere, anytime.

 Here we go: